 I was humbled by the self-awareness process to create my own transformation.

-Now I am committed to helping executives, leaders, teams, and even former athletes to go beyond the scoreboard to become elite in business,
+Now I am committed to helping executives, leaders, teams, and even former athletes to go beyond the scoreboard to become elite in business, sports and life.

 Through my keynote talks, experiential workshops, executive and one-on-one coaching, videos, and my podcast, I am able to be part of the solution to help others become dynamic human beings capable of reaching their potential and making a greater impact in the world.